 Just as the North Carolina coast is known as the land of beginnings, Spring is considered the season for new beginnings.
 The weather warms, flowers bloom, trees fill up with greenery and dormant golf fairways transform themselves back into verdant seas.

-The spring of 2021, however, will have an even heavier burden cast upon it when it resumes: it must help realign the stars.
-In that vein, the Masters Tournament will be played in Augusta, Georgia, returning to its traditional spot in the first full week of April.
-A bit farther north and east, folks will once again arrive along the Currituck Outer Banks in search of wild horses, shifting sand dunes, and ocean waves.
+The PGA Tour is back on the East Coast for its annual Florida swing.
+A bit further north, folks will once again arrive along the Currituck Outer Banks in search of wild horses, shifting sand dunes, and ocean waves.
 Naturally, golf courses across the area will welcome back players – as safe[r] havens – in an even more fervent fashion.

 Year after year, the Currituck Outer Banks makes mainlanders dream about hammocks, lighthouses, fishing and glorious, sun-filled family vacations.
 For those looking to put an extra charge into their Currituck stayover, there’s no better place than on any or all of its golf venues.
 While The Currituck Club headlines the list as being the one nearest to the ocean, the road into town willingly delivers top-notch golf as well.
 That’s because several highly regarded layouts line Highway 158 with one of them – Kilmarlic Golf Club – even providing a refuge for families and golfers of families to stay and play with its neighborhood of golf cottages.